 Dial 310-0000 followed by the 10 digit phone number of the Alberta government office you wish to reach or dial 310-0000 and wait for an operator for assistance

 Home Care Alberta Health Services Camrose Home CareHealth Services

-A health service that supports Albertans of all ages (with a valid health care card) in wellness and independence.
+A health service that supports Albertans of all ages (with a valid Alberta Health Care Card) in wellness and independence.
 The goal is to help individuals remain safe and independent in their own home or care setting for as long as possible.
-Telephone assessment done to determine program eligibility.
-Services include: health promotion and teaching; treatments; care at end of life; rehabilitation; personal care support; assistance to maintain social connections, and support for family or other caregivers.
+Telephone assessment are done to determine program eligibility.
+Services include: health promotion and teaching; treatments; end of life/palliative care; rehabilitation; personal care support; assistance to maintain social connections, and support for family or other caregivers.

 alcohol, addictions Community Addiction, Addition Office, AADAC ahsAddictions

 Alberta Health Services Community Addiction & Mental Health

 Phone 780-679-1241 Website www.albertahealthservices.ca Hours Mon. - Fri., 8:00 a.m. - 4:30 p.m.
 Fee Services are provided free of charge.
 Description